 Wide-spectrum antibiotics derange the normal ecology of the intestine.
 This can cause parasitic infection, vitamin deficiencies, loss of minerals through diarrhea, inflammation of the gut, malabsorption syndromes and development of food allergies due to defects in intestinal function.

-infections including staph, pneumonia, strep, tuberculosis, dysentery and other
+staph, pneumonia, strep, tuberculosis, dysentery and other diseases that are

 Bacteria have a certain ability to mutate.
 Antibiotics kill bacteria that are susceptible to their action, but this leaves the field open for mutant strains to multiply even more.
 It is a case of survival of the fittest.
 The use of antibiotics actually encourages the development of the mutant, drug-resistant super-bacteria.